Saltbox Backyard Studio

-The traditional saltbox style backyard studio has its origins in the New England area.
-A true saltbox studio roof has an extended roof that slopes back and down and a shorter roof sloping down and to the front.
+The traditional saltbox tiny home studio has its origins in the New England area.
+A true saltbox style studio shed roof has an extended roof that slopes back and down and a shorter roof sloping down and to the front.
 They had just one story in the rear, and two stories in the front.
 The flat front of the small backyard studio allows us to add double windows on each side of the entry door.
 The windows are stacked, contain grills within, and are symmetrical from side to side.
-We build our beautiful saltbox studios for customers throughout the West Coast; however, we also ship our saltbox prefab studio kits throughout the United States.
+We build our beautiful saltbox backyard studios for customers throughout the West Coast; however, we also ship our saltbox prefab studio kits throughout the United States.

-The design of our small backyard studio incorporates several designs within it.
-This saltbox studio has a split roof at the gable, as well as setting windows.
+The design of our saltbox studio incorporates several designs within it.
+This small saltbox house has a split roof at the gable, as well as setting windows.
 The windows placed in the split area provide more natural light to the studio’s inside space.
 The front side of the saltbox studio offers additional natural light coming in from the vaulted ceiling area.

-We use engineered wood support beans to create a dramatic accent.
+We use engineered wood support beans to create a dramatic accent for our small saltbox houses.
 You have the option of either a Cedar or Pine ceiling finish, a tongue and groove or shiplap, or 6” or 4” spacing on the vaulted ceiling.

 All of the exterior trim is pre-primed Cedar 5/4” thick.
 This type of trim provides longevity, a proper look, and full support.
 You also have the option to use natural wood during the construction of your small backyard studio.
 We’ll design and build according to your specifications.